Garagist/Garagist.Mautic/README.md

 [![Latest stable version]][packagist] [![GitHub stars]][stargazers] [![GitHub watchers]][subscription]
 [![GitHub license]][license] [![GitHub issues]][issues] [![GitHub forks]][network]

-This package makes it possible to **send newsletters** from Neos with [Mautic], **include forms** from Mautic as a content element and add **Mautic tracking**.
+This package makes it possible to **send personalized newsletters** from Neos with [Mautic], **include forms** from Mautic as a content element and add **Mautic tracking**.
 The forms are integrated via the Javascript API.
 All backend requests to Mautic are event-sourced.
 This ensures that the tasks are processed even if Mautic is not available.

 ## Installation